-New Yorker Anthony Bourdain, chef, food writer and novelist talks to Pat Kenny about his career, eating out in restaurants, celebrity chefs and the murkier side of the restaurant industry.
+New Yorker Anthony Bourdain, chef, food writer and novelist on his career, eating out, celebrity chefs and the murkier side of the restaurant industry.

 Anthony Bourdain describes how he became a chef starting out as a dishwasher, he was attracted by what he describes as the "Pirate King" lifestyle of the chefs and cooks around him.

 My first thought was I want to be a chef.